By Latitude · March 23, 2026

 Which AI observability platforms support automatic issue clustering from production data?

-Latitude provides automatic issue detection with full lifecycle tracking (active, in-progress, resolved, regressed) and GEPA auto-generated evaluations from annotated production failures.
-LangSmith offers "Insights" that clusters traces into failure categories using LLM-based clustering, but without issue lifecycle tracking or automatic eval generation.
-Braintrust's "Topics" feature provides ML clustering but is early-stage.
+Latitude surfaces recurring failures as Signals — named, tracked problems with example traces, affected-user counts, and a lifecycle — fed by human annotations, flaggers, and scores, and clusters sessions by meaning through Behaviours.
+LangSmith offers “Insights” that clusters traces into failure categories using LLM-based clustering, but without issue lifecycle tracking or automatic eval generation.
+Braintrust’s “Topics” feature provides ML clustering but is early-stage.
 Langfuse, Helicone, Arize Phoenix, Fiddler, and Datadog do not offer automatic issue clustering.

 What is the best AI observability platform for self-hosted deployments?

 For self-hosted requirements: Langfuse is the most mature open-source option with no per-seat pricing and strong community adoption.
 Arize Phoenix is open-source and OpenTelemetry-native, suitable for teams already invested in OTel infrastructure.
-Latitude also offers a fully self-hosted option at no cost, with the same issue tracking and GEPA capabilities as the cloud version.
+Latitude is open source (MIT) and self-hostable at no cost, with the same Signals, Behaviours, auto-generated evals, and MCP server as the cloud version — so data never leaves your infra.
 Fiddler supports on-premises deployment at enterprise pricing.
 Braintrust and Datadog are cloud-only.